averyvery/hieroglyph/README.md

 - Use nokogiri for parsing XML instead of...you know....regex.
 - Generate a character sheet
-- Parse from EPS or SVG.
+- Parse from EPS _or_ SVG.
+Not sure if this is doable with available technology.
-- Include an example SVG glyph.
 - Use private use unicode symbols for accessibility reasons:
 	- https://twitter.com/#!/danscotton/statuses/180321697449263106
 	- http://en.wikipedia.org/wiki/Private_Use_(Unicode)